-The consultants have also established different development standards for each of the Housing Typologies relative to the different Place Types they could be developed in as outlined in Attachment 2 to this Report.
+The consultants have also established different development standards for each of the Housing Typologies relative to the different Place Types they could be developed in as outlined in Attachment 2 to Report CJ045-04/19.

 As mentioned earlier in this report, not all types of housing will be allowed in all the Place Types, including the Transition Areas.
 The development standards for each Housing Typology make it clear which Place Type that Housing Typology can be developed in.